Improving Loop Times

 Photon has a few known issues at the moment, here's some troubleshooting steps:

 Also, be warned.
-Photon somtimes when used just randomly reverses motors and servos (but it's always the same ones reversed the same way).
+Photon sometimes when used just randomly reverses motors and servos (but it's always the same ones reversed the same way).

 private List<LynxModule> allHubs;